a project by Pål Moddi Knutsen

 Viet Khang was 34 years old and living in My Tho, a small city in southern Vietnam, far away from the most serious turmoil.
 Through internet forums and amateur footage on Youtube, he received news about the demonstrations.

-Khang reacted with anger against the violent treatment of the demonstrators.
 Enraged, he wrote two songs where he criticised the government, and urged the people to continue protesting, both against China’s aggression and against the lack of action from the Vietnamese leaders:

-While Khang was in prison, his wife filed for divorce and left together with their 5-year-old son.
+While in prison, his wife filed for divorce and left together with their 5-year-old son.
 When he was released, Khang had no family, no job and no home, and had to serve the period of house arrest in his mother’s place.
 Still, he did not regret having written the songs.
 “I spoke the truth.
 That is why the party is so afraid of me, because deep down they know that I was speaking the truth.”